 Negligence refers to the failure to act in a way that a reasonable person would when faced with the same situation.

-Smart Contract System means a single smart contract or group of directly related smart contracts running on public network(s) excluding any outside inputs to that system such as oracles, miners, the underlying public network(s) and individuals or groups of individuals interacting with the system.
+Smart Contract System means a single smart contract or group of directly related smart contracts running on a public network(s) excluding any outside inputs to that system such as oracles, miners, the underlying public network(s), and individuals or groups of individuals interacting with the system.